 Are you concerned about the security of your application, or worried about potential vulnerabilities and threats that could compromise your sensitive data, but don’t have the budget for a full Security Audit and Penetration Test, or just want a quick check to ensure you haven’t missed anything obvious?

-I’m trialling a new Laravel Security Reviews service, which is aimed at solo developers and small teams who don’t have the budget for a full security audit, or teams who already have a strong security basis and want an external set of eyes to review their code.
-My Security Reviews involve checking the basics, configuration, and common weaknesses found in Laravel apps, to find vulnerabilities and misconfigurations that can have a huge impact on your app!
+My Laravel Security Reviews are aimed at solo developers and small teams who don’t have the budget for a full security audit, or teams who already have a strong security basis and want an external set of eyes to review their code.
+They involve checking the basics, configuration, and common weaknesses found in Laravel apps, to find vulnerabilities and misconfigurations that can have a huge impact on your app!

-If you’re interested in taking part in this trial, please email me at [email protected] and reference this page specifically.
+To book in a Laravel Security Review, contact me at [email protected] and reference this page specifically.

 Note, this isn’t a full security audit or penetration test.
-If you’re looking for a formal review for compliance reasons, or want a comprehensive security audit of your application, check out my Laravel Security Audits and Pentesting.
+If you’re looking for a formal review for compliance reasons, or want a comprehensive security audit of your application, check out my Laravel Security Audits and Penetration Tests.

 How It Works